Trust is built. The team is clicking. But the ideas? Still stuck.

 Not creativity.
 Not capability.
 But productive discomfort, the kind that challenges assumptions without eroding trust.

-Most teams avoid this because they don’t know how to have sharp conversations without cutting each other down.
+Most teams avoid this because they do not know how to have sharp conversations without cutting each other down.
 They confuse alignment with agreement.
 Clarity with safety.

-Quinn’s team needed space to explore ideas before they were polished, and a culture where debate wasn’t seen as dissent.
+Quinn's team needed space to explore ideas before they were polished, and a culture where debate was not seen as dissent.

 So she started changing the conditions, not the people.